wp-plugins/rs-feedburner/readme.txt

 = What options do I need to fill in? =

-After you sign up for a FeedBurner or FeedPress account, just fill in your new FeedBurner or FeedPress feed address, and click *Save Settings*.
+After you sign up for a FeedBurner, FeedPress, or FeedBlitz account, just fill in your new FeedBurner, FeedPress, or FeedBlitz feed address, and click *Save Settings*.
 That's all!
 After that it will work.

-Optional: If you have a FeedBurner or FeedPress feed setup for your comments, you can enter that as well, and your comment feed will automatically be redirected too.
+Optional: If you have a FeedBurner, FeedPress, or FeedBlitz feed setup for your comments, you can enter that as well, and your comment feed will automatically be redirected too.

 = You do great work...can I hire you? =